 Welcome

-- My work is published or forthcoming in journals such as Political Research Quarterly, Electoral Studies, International Interactions, West European Politics among others.
+- My work is published or forthcoming in journals such as Political Research Quarterly, Political Psychology, Electoral Studies, West European Politics among others.
 My co-authored book, Democracy Under Siege?, is published with Oxford University Press.

 Substantive Interest:

-Political Economy, Comparative Public Policy, Social and Economic Inequality, Political Behavior, Public Opinion, Advanced Industrial Economies, East Asia
+Political Economy, Comparative Politics, Social and Economic Inequality, Political Behavior, Advanced Industrial Economies, East Asia